mustafaColak0/midnight-project-v1/README.md

-# 🌒 Midnight Level 2 — Waxing Crescent
+# 🌓 Midnight Level 3 — First Quarter

-## Privacy-Preserving Zero-Knowledge DApp
+## Private Eligibility Gate — Privacy-Preserving Zero-Knowledge DApp

-This repository contains my **Level 2 — Waxing Crescent** submission for the Midnight Network development track.
+This repository contains my **Level 3 — First Quarter** submission for the Midnight Network development track.

+The project demonstrates a production-oriented privacy-preserving eligibility verification DApp built with Midnight.
+A user can prove that a private value satisfies an eligibility threshold without intentionally revealing the underlying value on the public ledger.

+The Level 3 implementation extends the previous Preprod DApp with automated testing, CI/CD, an explicit privacy model, and a real-world **Private Eligibility Gate** use case.

 The project demonstrates a frontend application connected to a deployed Compact smart contract on **Midnight Preprod**, wallet integration through the **Midnight DApp Connector API**, and a successful Zero-Knowledge circuit execution where a private value can be verified without revealing the value itself on the public ledger.